Tips and Tricks¶

 To find the path from an

-To get this quickly you can right click on the setting and select select Copy Data Path,
+To get this quickly open the context menu of the setting and select Copy Data Path,

 if this can’t be generated, only the property name is copied.